kubedb/docs/docs/guides/pgbouncer/quickstart/quickstart.md

 - `spec.databases` specifies the databases that are going to be served via PgBouncer.
 - `spec.connectionPool` specifies the configurations for connection pool.
 - `spec.userListSecretRef` specifies the secret that contains the standard pgbouncer `userlist` file.
+- `spec.terminationPolicy` specifies what policy to apply while deletion.

 ### spec.databases